3rd Infantry Regiment (United States): Post World War II

 The 3d Infantry Regiment (less the 2nd Battalion) was re-activated on 6 April 1948 at Fort Myer, Virginia.
 The 2nd Battalion was concurrently re-activated at Fort Lesley J. McNair, Washington, D.C.
 This was when the unit assumed the role it is best known for today as the official ceremonial unit of the United States Army.
 The regiment's reactivation was shortly before the state funeral of General of the Armies John J. Pershing held on 19 July 1948 in which soldiers of the 3d Infantry played a prominent role.
 This was the beginning of the 3d Infantry's current mission of performing ceremonial duties in the Washington, D.C. area.

 The Old Guard gained national attention for the support it provided to the state funeral of President John F. Kennedy in November 1963.
-Aside from the Kennedy funeral, the Old Guard has also supported state funerals for the Unknown Soldiers of World War II, Korea and Vietnam as well as presidents Herbert Hoover, Dwight D. Eisenhower, Lyndon B. Johnson, Ronald Reagan and Gerald R. Ford.
+Aside from the Kennedy funeral, the Old Guard has also supported state funerals for the Unknown Soldiers of World War II, Korea and Vietnam as well as presidents Herbert Hoover, Dwight D. Eisenhower, Harry Truman, Lyndon B. Johnson, Richard Nixon, Ronald Reagan, Gerald R. Ford, George H.W.
+Bush and Jimmy Carter.
 Other persons who have received state funerals the Old Guard has supported included General John J. Pershing, General Douglas MacArthur, Vice President Hubert Humphrey and Medal of Honor recipient Senator Daniel Inouye.

 Aside from supporting military and state funerals, the 3d Infantry also assumed the responsibility for providing the guard detail at the Tomb of the Unknown Soldier in Arlington National Cemetery and for providing honor guards at the White House for high ranking dignitaries.